Yakinabe jelly

 Please also refer to this page for information on the ingredients introduced in this recipe.

-Grill it on an open flame or over a grill until the skin is completely black.
+Cook over an open flame or grill until the skin is blackened

-Once the skin is burnt and crispy, drop it into a bowl or pot containing bonito soup stock.
-When the skin is warm enough to touch it with your hands, peel the skin.
+Once the skin is browned and crispy, drop it into a bowl or pot of bonito stock.
+Once it is warm enough to touch, peel the skin off

-The remaining bonito soup stock in the bowl is heated.
-Just before it boils, add the bonito broth, bring to a boil, strain it, and return it to the pot again.
+Heat the remaining bonito stock in the bowl.
+Just before it boils, add the bonito flakes, bring to a boil, then strain and return to the pot

-Once the gelatin has solidified, remove eggplants, cut them easily and place them in a bowl.
-Mix the gelatin with a spoon to make it into a jelly and pour it over eggplant.
-Topped with sliced myogama and finished.
+Once the gelatin has solidified, remove the eggplant, cut it into bite-sized pieces, and place it on a serving dish.
+Stir the gelatin with a spoon to make it jelly-like, then pour it over the eggplant.
+Top with sliced myoga ginger and it's done

 -